Emalsha/cpp_project/README.md

 ### This simple application is a complete resource management system.
         This application contains login system and resource management system.
-        In resource management area we can add , delete , update and view all details at once.
+        In resource management scenario we can add , delete , update and view all details at once.